MediaVault

 Clients will share the bandwidth available between the MediaVault and the switch.

-Connection via switch with bonding
+Connection via Switch with Bonding

 Provided that the switch also supports bonded connections, the MediaVault can be configured with bonded ports.
 This can be used to provide higher performance through link aggregation between the MediaVault and the switch, or failover protection in the event of a problem with one of the ports or cables that is in use.